Correspondence between factorability and normalisation in monoids

 \subsection{Left-weighted normalisation}

-Before closing this section, let us recall a notion to be used in the next section.
-A normalisation $\left(S,N\right)$ for a monoid $M$ is called \textbf{left-weighted} if, for all $s,t,s',t'$ in $S$, the equality $s'|t'=\overline{N}\left(s|t\right)$ implies $s\preceq s'$ in $M$. \begin{prop}[{\cite[Proposition 6.10]{DG}}] Assume that $S$ is a generating subset of a left-cancellative monoid $M$ containing no nontrivial invertible element.
-Assume that $\left(S,N\right)$ is a quadratic normalisation mod $1$ for $M$.
-Then the following are equivalent. \begin{itemize} \item For every element $g$ of $M$, the $N$-normal word $s_{1}|\cdots|s_{q}$ representing $g$ enjoys the following property for all $i<q$,
+Before closing this section, let us recall (from \cite[Subsection 6.2]{DG}) a notion to be used in the next section.
+A normalisation $\left(A,N\right)$ for a monoid $M$ is called \textbf{left-weighted} if, for all $s,t,s',t'$ in $A$, the equality $s'|t'=\overline{N}\left(s|t\right)$ implies the left divisibility $s\preceq s'$ in $M$. \begin{prop}[{\cite[Proposition 6.10]{DG}}] Let $M$ be a left-cancellative monoid $M$ containing no nontrivial invertible element.
+If $\left(S,N\right)$ is a quadratic normalisation mod $1$ for $M$, then the following are equivalent. \begin{itemize} \item Every $N$-normal word $r_{1}|\cdots|r_{n}$ has the following property for all $i<n$,

 \item The normalisation $\left(S,N\right)$ is of class $\left(4,3\right)$ and is left-weighted. \end{itemize} \end{prop}